Thomas Edison: Motion pictures

-As the film business expanded, competing exhibitors routinely copied and exhibited each other's films.
-To better protect the copyrights on his films, Edison deposited prints of them on long strips of photographic paper with the U.S. copyright office.
-Many of these paper prints survived longer and in better condition than the actual films of that era.

 In 1908, Edison started the Motion Picture Patents Company, which was a conglomerate of nine major film studios (commonly known as the Edison Trust).

 In 1913, movies used live actors and bands to add sound to the experience.
-However, Edison was again feeling confident in his kinetophone technology to synchronize recorded sound and motion picture playback.
+However, Edison was again feeling confident in his kinetophone (Note: From 1890 to 1913 Edison and Dickson did not maintain consistent terminology to refer to the motion picture and sound technology they developed.) technology to synchronize recorded sound and motion picture playback.
 Simultaneously, Leon Gaumont was developing similar technology.
-Both their systems required a skilled projectionist who could adjust the video speed for the sound playback.
+Both their systems required a skilled projectionist who could adjust the video speed for the sound playback so that the audio and video would be synchronized.

 In 1914, Edison fired Porter for unclear reasons.
 The technical aspects of silent, black and white film were mostly solved and the storytelling did not capture the inventor's interest.
 The kinetophone was hard to sell due to the difficulty in operating it.
 Edison's movie business began to decline.

 Edison said his favorite movie was The Birth of a Nation.
 He thought that talkies had "spoiled everything" for him.
 "There isn't any good acting on the screen.
 They concentrate on the voice now and have forgotten how to act.
 I can sense it more than you because I am deaf."
 His favorite stars were Mary Pickford and Clara Bow.